 - The condition and cleanliness of each room, including appliances, fixtures and fittings

-- A record of the condition of the garden, including any damage
+- A record of the condition of the garden

 - A signature from the tenant confirming they agree with the contents of the report

-- A record of the condition of the mattresses if fully furnished
+- A record of the condition of the mattresses (if fully furnished)

-- Date & time stamped photos of the property and its contents
+- Date and time-stamped photos of the property and its contents

 - A record of furniture and furnishing fire safety labels

-- Evidence that the Smoke and CO alarms comply with legislation (working order & correct placement)
+- Evidence that the smoke and carbon monoxide alarms comply with legislation

 - A record of loose or frayed carpets, cracked glass or windows, missing keys and inoperable locks